 Cash used in investing activities was \$78 million in 2000 compared to \$392 million in 1999 and \$235 million in 1998.
 The sale of Aerostructures in 2000 generated \$668 million in cash.
 Four businesses were acquired in 2000, three for cash and one for stock, for a total cash expenditure of \$510 million.
 In 1999 three businesses were acquired for cash of \$232 million.
 For 2000 capital expenditures were \$274 million, including \$9 million for Aerostructures and \$32 million for capitalized software costs.
 Capital expenditures in 1999 were \$201 million, including \$29 million for Aerostructures and \$22 million for capitalized software costs.
-Capital expenditures at December 31, 2000, were approximately \$136 million, including \$1 million for environmental control and compliance purposes.
+Capital expenditure commitments at December 31, 2000, were approximately \$136 million, including \$1 million for environmental control and compliance purposes.
 For 2001 capital expenditures are expected to be approximately \$270 million, including approximately \$36 million for capitalized software costs.

 Cash used in financing activities was \$755 million in 2000 compared to \$717 million in 1999 and \$28 million in 1998.
 The company has a credit agreement with a group of domestic and foreign banks to provide for \$1.8 billion available on a revolving credit basis through March 2002.
 Under this credit agreement the company also had a variable interest rate term loan, with a balance of \$450 million at December 31, 1999, payable in quarterly installments of \$50 million plus interest through March 2002.
 The company repaid this term loan in 2000.
 In February 2001 the Company issued \$1.5 billion of indebtedness pursuant to its senior debt indenture consisting of \$750 million of 7-1/8% Notes due 2011 and \$750 million of 7-3/4% Debentures due 2031.
-In connection with the closing of the Litton acquisition, the Company will enter into unsecured senior credit facilities with lenders which are anticipated to provide for borrowings of up to \$4.5 billion 364-day revolving credit facility and a \$2.5 billion five-year revolving credit facility.
+In connection with the closing of the Litton acquisition, the Company will enter into unsecured senior credit facilities with lenders which are anticipated to provide for borrowings of up to \$4.5 billion (the "New Credit Facilities") and which will replace the Company's existing credit agreement.
+The New Credit Facilities are expected to consist of a \$2.0 billion 364-day revolving credit facility and a \$2.5 billion five-year revolving credit facility.
 Borrowings under the New Credit Facilities, together with the proceeds of the February issuance of notes and debentures, will be used to finance the Litton acquisition by the new holding company and pay related expenses, to refinance outstanding debt under the Company's existing credit agreement, to retire and refinance a portion of the existing Litton debt, and to finance the continuing operations of the Company, the new holding company and Litton.
-Borrowings under the New Credit Facilities will be ar interest, at the borrower's option, at various rates of interest, including adjusted LIBOR or an alternate base rate plus in each case an incremental margin based on the combined company's credit rating level.
-The new holding company and Litton will be co-borrowers on the New Credit Facilities.
+Borrowings under the New Credit Facilities will bear interest, at the borrower's option, at various rates of interest, including adjusted LIBOR or an alternate base rate plus in each case an incremental margin based on the combined company's credit rating.
+The New Credit Facilities also provide for a facility fee on the daily aggregate amount of commitments under the revolving faciliti